A Brief History of Time

 RAY HAS LONG BEEN MESMERIZED by the idea of there being a Stephen Hawking, and more that there WAS a Stephen Hawking.
 Many things just wander out of the darkness of Ray's mental shelves of experiences and Stephen Hawking is one of them.
 Recently Ray had the idea to do something about it.
 Some thoughts just linger around and sometimes it just takes time to act on them.
 And some of those times it takes too long.

 Ink + poetry + book + ? = Stephen Hawking x cosmos

 RAY'S NEWEST CREATIVE BOOK PROJECT to come out of Lead Graffiti is How Ink Writes Poetry.
 Click on the photo above to get that part of the story first.
 A way to extend that project has started to coalesce into a dream among dreams.
 Ray's idea was to produce a series of 5 books pursuing the notion of ink as an illustrator that would connect Lead Graffiti with a new level of collaboration, ending with Stephen Hawking.

 You are probably sitting there reading this and saying to yourself, "No way!"
 Honestly, that was Ray's reaction, but he likes saying it is a challenge and not a wall.
 There was a way to get there.
-He just needed to find it.
+He just needed to find the map.

 Just four short days have passed since Ray approached Mark Dimunation, Chief of Rare Books and Special Collections at the Library of Congress, about doing one of the books.
-He loved the idea of the project and readily agreed to contribute to its success.
-But fate has intervened in the original complete dream series with the passing of Stephen Hawking on March 14, 2018.
+He loved the idea of the project and readily agreed to contribute to its success and didn't laugh when the Stephen Hawking element was explained.
+But fate has intervened in the original dream of the complete series with the passing of Stephen Hawking on March 14, 2018.

 "Before it's too late."